json-schema-org/ecosystem/projects/tooling-self-identification/readme.md

 - Be able to update your listing on the JSON Schema website's tooling page
 - Have your tool listing show it's project status and be filterable based on the project status
 - Have your tool shown in the JSON Schema Landscape diagram (unless you opt out)

+## What will happen with the data?

+Data that's collected when it meets the above stated criteria will be used to create a Pull Request into the ecosystem repo to add or update the information.

+The data for tools lives in a single file in this repository, and will be duplicated out to the website repository and the landscape repository when modified.
+(You can opt-out of appearing in the landscape diagram if you wish, by setting `landscape > optOut` to `true`.
+This will mean the tool will only appear on the website.)

+The Pull Request will be reviewed by the JSON Schema team.
+If we need to ask for changes to your data file, we will do so by raising an Issue in the originating repository.

+When we receive and accept Maintainer-Provided data for a tool or library, we will remove the entry from the Community-Contributed Legacy data.

 ## Tooling categories definitions